 Q. Are the Day in Vermont auction paintings framed or unframed?

 A. All Day in Vermont paintings are auctioned unframed.
 The winning bidder may opt to add a standard frame at check out.
-You can add this high quality frame to any auction painting.
+You can add a high-quality frame to any auction painting.
 Click HERE to view frame options.
 Also, I’ll be happy to send you a snap shot of your painting in the frame.